slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### Employee or entrepreneur?

+> *"Employees who leave to start their own business face a huge risk few ever think about: If the venture fails, they find themselves unwilling to ever go back to being an employee, and many never get back on track.
+It’s a real risk, and nobody talks about it."
+-- x@realestatetrent*

 Employees have no control over their futures.
 The economy forces all the risk on them.

 Hints: